 I’ve been loving multi-use clothing and accessories lately.
 And why not?
 Own fewer items, spend less money, less clutter, and fewer decisions to make.
 It’s very freeing.
-I’m going to be writing a couple posts on this type of item.
-First up: the Turkish towel.
+Let’s talk about the Turkish Towel.

 “Santa Barbara-based, Riviera Towel Company was founded to inspire others to give back more than they take out of life.
 Proceeds from of every sale are donated to help impact positive change.”